UltraMessaging/um_lat/README.md

 ## MEASUREMENT OUTLIERS

-The SmartSource transport code is written to provide a very constant execution time.
+The UM transport code used with these tests provide a very constant execution time per message.
 Dynamic memory (malloc/free) is not used during message transfer.
-There is very little cause for measurement outliers (jitter) in the SmartSource code itself.
+There is very little cause for measurement outliers (jitter) in the UM code itself.

-However, the measurements made at Informatica show significant outliers.
+However, the measurements made at Informatica show outliers.
 Two environmental factors cause these outliers:
 * Interruptions.
 * Memory contention and cache invalidation.